Being aware of available supports can be crucial for a successful caring relationship. These supports may include:

 The role of a carer can be very demanding.
 Being aware of how to manage your stress can improve your wellbeing and may help you in providing care.
 You are the best person to know what makes you feel emotionally, physically and mentally better, so plan activities to support your health and wellbeing.

 There is a range of resources you can access, which may help you identify what would work best for you.
-See Information sheet 6.
-The impact of caring and looking after yourself.

 You could also consider getting support and advice from other carers, child protection, your agency (if involved), Aboriginal community networks and broader support networks, such as Kinship Carers Victoria, which provides a range of support services to carers.